sveltejs/svelte/sites/svelte-5-preview/src/routes/docs/content/01-api/02-runes.md

 ## `$state.frozen`

 State declared with `$state.frozen` cannot be mutated; it can only be _reassigned_.
-In other words, rather than assigning to a property of an object, or using an array method like `push`, replace the object or array altogether:
+In other words, rather than assigning to a property of an object, or using an array method like `push`, replace the object or array altogether if you'd like to update it:

 ```diff
 <script>